Despite medical cannabis laws in 46 states, cannabis is still illegal under federal law.

 Under federal law, cannabis is treated like every other controlled substance, such as cocaine and heroin.
 The federal government places every controlled substance in a schedule, in principle according to its relative potential for abuse and medicinal value.
 Under the CSA, cannabis is classified as a Schedule I drug, which means that the federal government views cannabis as highly addictive and having no medical value.
 Doctors may not “prescribe” cannabis for medical use under federal law, though they can “recommend” its use under the First Amendment.

-In Pennsylvania, on April 12, 2016, Senate Bill 3 was approved by the Senate, and by the House on April 13, 2016, and was signed into law on April 17, 2016, effectively removing all state-level criminal penalties on the use and possession of medical marijuana by patients who possess a signed recommendation from their physician stating that medical marijuana "may mitigate" his/her debilitating medical symptoms.
+In Pennsylvania, on April 12, 2016, Senate Bill 3 was approved by the Senate, and by the House on April 13, 2016, and was signed into law on April 17, 2016, effectively removing all state-level criminal penalties on the use and possession of medical marijuana by patients who possess a signed recommendation from an approved physician stating that medical marijuana “may mitigate” his/her debilitating medical symptoms.

 Patients in Pennsylvania diagnosed with one of the following severe, debilitating, or life-threatening medical conditions, are afforded legal protection under the Pennsylvania medical marijuana law, as per Senate Bill 3— “The Pennsylvania Medical Marijuana Program”: